 Lesson 3 | Keep Course Goals Front and Center

 One of my main social/ emotional course goals is to help my students develop into a strong cohort group.
 Since all of my students are new to Kent, NSS provides a unique opportunity for them to develop a sense of belonging among a smaller group with the same shared experience.
 This is even more crucial for my remote students, many of whom will be joining us on campus when we return in January.
-I don’t want my remote students to have simply been observers of the shared experience of my F2F students—I want them to be actively engaged and involved with their classmates.
+I don’t want my remote students to have simply been observers of the shared experience of my F2F students—I want them to be actively engaged and involved with their classmates and to feel connected.
 This means everyone works together—in live group discussions when possible, in large and small group discussion threads, in small groups in Zoom breakout rooms, on collaborative digital platforms like Padlet, Google Slides, Adobe Spark, and through student-created videos.
 My goal is to incorporate interactive elements at least once a week when our time zones reasonably align, i.e. a student in China joins a 9:45AM class at 9:45PM.
 I admire the dedication and commitment my remote students make to show up, even when they could just as easily watch the recordings.
 This reinforces my belief that they value forming a strong cohort group as much as I do.

 Lesson 4 | Slow Down Time